Platelet-Rich Plasma (PRP) Injections

 What Can Platelet-Rich Plasma Treat?

 PRP injections are used to treat torn tendons, tendinitis, muscle injuries, arthritis-related pain, and joint injuries.
 They are becoming more common for cosmetic procedures, too.
 For example, dermatologists and hair replacement experts use PRP injections to treat a type of hair loss called androgenic alopecia, also known as male or female pattern baldness, which affects men and women.
 And some dermatologists provide PRP treatments for the face.
-(You may have heard these called a “vampire facial.”)

 This therapy option has demonstrated its ability to help regenerate damaged tissues and restore function to the injured joint, muscle, or other tissue.
 It is used by a number of professional athletes to aid in their recovery.